Baertschi scores twice and Canucks beat Avalanche 3-2

+DENVER (AP) -- The Vancouver Canucks waited 50 minutes for a chance on the power play.
+And then they cashed in.

-DENVER (AP) -- Sven Baertschi got his second goal of the game with 8:14 left, Markus Granlund also had a goal and the Vancouver Canucks beat the Colorado Avalanche 3-2 on Wednesday night.
+Sven Baertschi scored his second goal of the game on the power play with 8:14 left, Markus Granlund also had a goal and the Canucks beat the Colorado Avalanche 3-2 on Wednesday night.

 Jacob Markstrom stopped 30 shots for the Canucks.
 Vancouver has 52 points and sits in the second wild card in the Western Conference, one point ahead of Calgary.
 The Canucks have played two fewer games than the Flames.